Manipulations Swarm Control

 Swarming is the bees’ mode of reproduction.
 Half the bees and the queen leave to form a new colony.
 From a beekeeper’s perspective, losing bees in a swarm is tantamount to criminals fleeing the police.
 If the criminal’s car is far ahead, they may get away.
 To prevent this, the police must make a roadblock or roll a strip of spikes across the road that puncture the car’s tyres.
 The roadblock and spikes are like the manipulations beekeepers perform to prevent their bees from flying away.

-Bees naturally reproduce by swarming, but it is the bête noire of beekeeping.
-Few bees mean little honey.
-This page describes some ways to prevent swarming when queen cells (QC) are present.
-Splits and Demaree are good methods.
+This page describes some ways to prevent swarming when queen cells (QC) are already present.
+I think Splits and the Demaree are good methods.
 However, as a first step, many people learn the Pagden Artificial Swarm because that is what they’re taught on their association beginners practical course.
 That’s okay, start with that.
-Before that, I explain the principles behind swarming and its control.
-Note that swarm prevention is different; it describes methods to use before QC pop up.
+Before describing methods, I explain the principles behind swarming and its control.
+Note that swarm prevention is different; it describes methods to use before QC arise.

 Colony size — honey volume — Swarming